symp1ex/Symmd/README.md

 React, Vite, TypeScript, Monaco Editor, and markdown-it.
 It does not use Electron and the production frontend is embedded in one `symmd.exe`.

+The project started with the idea: "I wish I could take VSCode's code editor with its syntax highlighting and support for Markdown files, and its preview feature, and create a separate, lightweight application based on that."
+And that's exactly what I did.

 ## What works

 - Native Open and Save As dialogs; new, save, multiple tabs, dirty indicators,